lunfardo314/proxima/README.md

 *Warning!
 This repository contains an ongoing development.
-Currently, it is in an early alpha version.
+Currently, it is in an alpha version.
 It definitely contains bugs.
 The code should not be used in production!*

 *For up-to-date information see `develop` branch*